vermarish/data-science-methods/README.md

 These projects are unified under the common theme of acoustic/image signal processing and dimensionality reduction with different flavors of PCA.

-Each directory has a `report.pdf`, the abstracts of which are reproduced below in chronological order.
+Each directory has a `__report__.pdf`, the abstracts of which are reproduced below in chronological order.

 ----